William Binnington Boyce

 William Binnington Boyce (9 November 1804 – 8 March 1889) was an English-born philologist and clergyman, active in Australia.

 Early life

-Boyce was born at Beverley, Yorkshire, England, is mother's family were Wesleyans.
+Boyce was born at Beverley, Yorkshire, England, his mother's family were Wesleyans.
 Boyce studied commerce at Kingston upon Hull.
 He entered the Wesleyan ministry and in 1830 was sent to Buntingvale, Eastern Cape Province, South Africa with instructions to compile a grammar of the Kaffir language.
 He did this while working as a missionary and published it in 1834 under the title of A Grammar of the Kafir Language (Spelt with one "f" in the first edition).
 A second edition, A Grammar of the Kaffir Language expanded and improved with Vocabulary and Exercises by William J. Davis, was published in 1844, and a third in 1863.
 Boyce was recalled to England in 1843, serving at a church at Bolton, Lancashire for two years.

 Australia

 Boyce was then sent to Australia as general superintendent of the Wesleyan missions.
 He arrived at Sydney in January 1846, carried on his work vigorously, and was elected president of the first Wesleyan conference held in Australia.
 In August 1847 he edited and published the weekly Gleaner.
 He published in 1849 A Brief Grammar of Modern Geography, For the Use of Schools.
 In 1850 he was appointed one of the original sixteen members of the senate of the University of Sydney and took a special interest in the formation of the university library.
 Brusque at times, he had little time for 'unthinking parrots who repeat without understanding the dogmas and sayings of the popularities of the day'.
 In 1859 Boyce resigned and went to England to become one of the general secretaries of foreign missions.
 He edited in 1874 a Memoir of the Rev. William Shaw, and in the same year appeared Statistics of Protestant Missionary Societies, 1872-3.

 Boyce returned to Sydney in 1871 and took up church work again.
 He was a busy man, often doing much lecturing during the week and preaching three times on a Sunday.
 He also found time to do considerable literary work and brought out two important books, The Higher Criticism and the Bible (1881), and an Introduction to the Study of History (1884).